 That last one?
 Yeah, I’m positive that my crazy sunburns as a kid led to this diagnosis since I have steadfastly hidden from the sun for at least the last 25 years.

-Tracy has put her photography career on hold (she does amazing Anne Geddes-like newborn photography) to devote her full time and attention to her foundation and to her own health.
+Tracy has put her photography career on hold to devote her full time and attention to her foundation and to her own health.
 With passionate people like Tracy around to raise awareness and money for melanoma research, the future looks bright for melanoma patients, even if we do have to sit in the shade.

 For the Crust